CommodoreOS/PCUAE/README.md

 THEC64 Only:
 You can load your own Games on THEC64 Carousel so add your own games to its carousel(There is a game pack availble on here too for the carousel) with PCUAE Manager, not avalible at the moment on THEA500 Mini.. :( its down to how RGL designed THEA500 Carousel on THEA500 Mini, they designed it in a way to stop you doing it, so its down to RGL not me, THEA500 Carousel needs hacking so it can do it, I am not a hacker so can not hack into it, I am a scripter.

 You can run C64 or VIC20 games on THEC64 Carousel on THEC64 Mini and switch from PAL to NTSC and back on THEC64 Mini/THEC64/THEVIC20.

 You can load VICE Mode and load C64 games on THEC64 and THEA500. (the pack is availble on here)

-You can connect to the internet and load up BBS borads in VICE Mode in THEC64.(Premium)(THEC64 Only)
+You can connect to the internet and load up BBS borads in VICE Mode in THEC64.(THEC64 Only)

-You can load Amiga(16bit), Atari(8bit), Vice(8bit) and RetroArch(RA) Modes on THEC64 and THEA500, THEA500 can run Pandory Mode instead of RetroArch Mode(the packs are availble on here).
+You can load Amiga(16bit), Atari(8bit), Vice(C16/plus4,C64,VIC20,C128,8bit) and RetroArch(RA) Modes on THEC64 and THEA500, THEA500 can run Pandory Mode instead of RetroArch Mode(the packs are availble on here).

-On THE A500 Mini - CD32 Mode, load a CD32 game from StartUp and turn THEA500 Mini into the Amiga CD32 Console(Premium), Load a ADF file in ADF Mode and load it from StartUp, like your loading a real floppy disk.
+On THE A500 Mini - CD32 Mode, load a CD32 game from StartUp and turn THEA500 Mini into the Amiga CD32 Console, Load a ADF file in ADF Mode and load it from StartUp, like your loading a real floppy disk.

-You can run AGS Mode(A500 Games Selector 1.4) on THEA500 Mini from Startup, load a collection of games and apps on the Arcade Games Selector.
+You can run AGS 500 Mode(A500 Games Selector 1.5) on THEA500 Mini from Startup, load a collection of games and apps on the Arcade Games Selector(it will need the HDD folder for it to work).

 There are more features on THEC64 cause its been out longer then THEA500 Mini and its not locked down like THEA500 Mini is, I think RGL did this cause they do not like there machines being modified.